Hereditary breast–ovarian cancer syndrome: Causes

-For many of these genes, inheriting both defective alleles usually result in an embryonically lethal phenotype.
+For many of these genes, inheriting both defective alleles usually results in an embryonically lethal phenotype.
 Live cases suffer from a severe form of Fanconi Anemia; biallelic mutations of BRCA1 lead to Fanconi anemia complementation group S, and biallelic mutations of BRCA2 lead to complementation group D1.

-Approximately 45% of HBOC cases involve unidentified genes, or multiple genes.
+Approximately 45% of HBOC cases involve unidentified genes or multiple genes.

+Diagnosis

 Prevention

 People with BRCA1 and BRCA2 mutations are recommended to have a transvaginal ultrasound 1-2 times per year.
 Screening with CA-125 is also recommended.

-Prophylactic salpingo-oophorectomy (removal of the ovaries and Fallopian tubes to prevent cancer) is recommended at age 35-40 for people with BRCA1 mutations and at age 40-45 for people with BRCA2 mutations.
+Prophylactic salpingo-oophorectomy (removal of the ovaries and fallopian tubes to prevent cancer) is recommended at age 35-40 for people with BRCA1 mutations and at age 40-45 for people with BRCA2 mutations.
 An increasing number women who test positive for faulty BRCA1 or BRCA2 genes choose to have risk-reducing surgery.
-At the same time the average waiting time for undergoing the procedure is two-years which is much longer than recommended.
+At the same time, the average waiting time for undergoing the procedure is two years, which is much longer than recommended.